-Bass Baritone Donovan Singletary, who recently finished the prestigious Lindemann Young Artist Development Program at The Metropolitan Opera and was praised by Opera News for his “light, bright baritone,” will be heard during the 2013- 2014 season as Angelotti in The Metropolitan Opera’s production of Tosca, as Monterone in Seattle Opera’s production of Rigoletto, and will join the Lexington Philharmonic for Handel’s Messiah.
+Bass Baritone Donovan Singletary, who recently finished the prestigious Lindemann Young Artist Development Program at The Metropolitan Opera and was the youngest male to ever join the program, was praised by Opera News for his “light, bright baritone,” most recently joined The Metropolitan Opera for their productions of Tosca, La Boheme, and The Enchanted Island, and The Seattle Opera as Monterone in Rigoletto.
+Upcoming engagements include a return to The Metropolitan Opera roster for The Tales of Hoffman.

 Recent seasons are highlighted by performances with The Metropolitan Opera in their productions of Macbeth, Salome, Don Carlo, Pelleas & Melisande, and The Bartered Bride, as well as performances of Zuniga in Carmen with Seattle Opera, and Figaro in Le Nozze di Figaro with Fort Worth Opera where he was praised for his “comic timing and strong vocal presence.”
 (D Magazine) He joined Aspen Opera Theater as the title role in Don Giovanni, and made company debuts with the Fort Worth Opera as Achilla in Giulio Cesare and with the Seattle Opera as Jake in Porgy and Bess where he provided “a beautiful and powerful bass-baritone.”
 (The Sun Break) Recent concert engagements include performances with the Deutsche Radio Philharmonic, the Latvian National Opera, the Orchestra Lamourez in Paris, and The Metropolitan Opera for their “Summer in the Parks” concert series.
 He made his debut at Carnegie Hall in Mark Hayes’ Te Deum and returned there to sing Fauré’s Requiem and Haydn’s Paukenmesse.
 In addition, he traveled to Vienna as a representative for the George London Foundation.